-- Can identify multiple purses held by a single individual or group of individuals, such as the holding of multiple accounts or the 'stockpiling' of pre-paid cards; - Can look for indicators of accounts being opened with different issuers as well as attempts to pool funds from different sources. - Can identify discrepancies between submitted and detected information for example, between country of origin submitted information and the electronically-detected IP address; - Deploy sufficient resources to address money laundering risks, including, where necessary, specialist expertise for the detection of suspicious activities; and - Restrict funding of electronic money products, to funds drawn on accounts held at credit and financial institutions in the UK, the EU or a comparable jurisdiction, and restrict redemption of electronic money into accounts held at such institutions.
+- 3.21.
+Electronic money issuers address the risks that are inherent in payments in a similar manner to other retail payment products by putting in place systems and controls that prevent money laundering and terrorist financing by detecting unusual transactions and predetermined patterns of activity. - 3.22.
+The systems and controls issuers put in place must be commensurate to the money laundering and terrorist financing risk they are exposed to.
+The detail of issuers' systems and controls will therefore vary.
+Examples include those that: - Place limits on purse storage values, cumulative turnover or amounts transacted; - Can detect money laundering transaction patterns, including those described in the EMA or similar typologies document; - Will detect anomalies to normal transaction patterns; - Can identify multiple purses held by a single individual or group of individuals, such as the holding of multiple accounts or the 'stockpiling' of pre-paid cards; - Can look for indicators of accounts being opened with different issuers as well as attempts to pool funds from different sources; - Can identify discrepancies between submitted and detected information, for example, between country of origin submitted information and the electronically-detected IP address; - Deploy sufficient resources to address money laundering risks, including, where necessary, specialist expertise for the detection of suspicious activity; - Allow collaboration with merchants that accept electronic money to identify and prevent suspicious activity; - Restrict funding of electronic money products to funds drawn on accounts held at credit and financial institutions in the UK, the EU or a comparable jurisdiction, and allow redemption of electronic money only into accounts held at such institutions.